IP-CAM/Ovesio-AI-Module-for-OC-v.2.3.x-v.3.x/README.md

 #### AI Description Generator Tab
 - Enable/disable product and category description generation
-- Set character thresholds
+- Set character thresholds for descriptions
 - Include/exclude out-of-stock or disabled entries
+- Choose generation frequency:
+  - One time only
+  - On each update

+#### AI SEO MetaTags Generator Tab
+- Enable/disable SEO meta tag generation for products and categories
+- Choose whether to include:
+  - Out-of-stock products
+  - Disabled products and categories
-- Choose generation frequency
+- Choose generation frequency:
+  - One time only
+  - On each update

 #### Translate Settings Tab
 - Enable/disable translation features